Progetto-ItaCa/pssl111/src/programme.typ

     "11.00 - 12.00",
     "Victoria Vollmer",
-    title: "Graded Monads, Graded Multicategories, and Graded Adjoint Logic", )
+    title: "Graded Monads, Graded Multicategories, and Graded Adjoint Logic",
+    abstract: [
+      This talk is an exploration into the categorical semantics of graded modal logics with the goal of formulating a graded adjoint logic such that each logic fragment corresponds to the internal language of a multicategory.

+      The goal of the project is to develop a framework such that the adjunctions connecting the logics correspond to adjunctions between the (graded) monads that define the multicategory.

+      We will touch on some of the foundational work that has been done towards this goal, such as: an LNL style system for a graded logic(mGL), the definitions of the 2-category of graded monads, multicategory models for graded logic, and an extension of the definition of generalized multicategories to graded monads.
+    ],
+  )

 - #event("12.00 - 12.15", "Break")